 The blood of the heifer without blemish that was sacrificed and its blood cleansing from sin is a foreshadowing of the blood of Christ shed on the cross for believers’ sin.
 Jesus was “without blemish” just as the red heifer was to be.
 As the heifer was sacrificed “outside the camp” (Numbers 19:30), in the same way Jesus was crucified outside of Jerusalem “And so Jesus also suffered outside the city gate to make the people holy through his own blood” (Hebrews 13:11-12).

 At the cross, all the sacrificial offerings of the Mosaic ordinances came to an end (Ephesians 2:15; Colossians 2:16).
 Now spiritual Israel (Jews and Gentiles) come to God by the blood of Jesus Christ and not of animals.
 The Jewish temple got destroyed at 70 A.D.
 And today, the Church became the body of Christ and the believers are the temple of the Holy Spirit (1 Corinthians 6:19).
-Therefore, there is no reference in the scriptures that the ashes of a red heifer would be a sign of the end.

 In His service,